The Best Apartment Floor Plans If You Work From Home

 Never heard of a convertible apartment?
 You’re not alone; many apartment hunters haven’t.

-A convertible apartment is basically an option between a traditional studio and a one-bedroom unit.
+A convertible apartment is basically an option between a traditional studio apartments and a one-bedroom units.
 The key defining feature of a convertible is that there will be some sort of division, such as an alcove or a partial wall without a door, to separate the sleeping area from the living area.

 An affordable way to size up from a studio apartment, the extra space it provides can prove extra nice for renters who work from home.
 If you want a dedicated office space, flip the script and use the living room as a traditional studio apartment, and the separated area as a home office.